Green7izard/DeadByDaylightBackup/README.md

 To delete a older backup: Push the delete button.
 The backupfile will be deleted.
 To Restore a backup: Push the restore button. !!ATTENTION!!
 Steam Cloud Save might try to overwrite your file again.
 Disable it temporary to prevent problems!

+## Error Handling

+The application ignores most errors.
+This is a Feature not a Bug!
+Change Request submitted!

 ## License